High school (grades 9-12) · Calhoun, GA

 What is the racial and ethnic makeup of Gordon Central High School?

-The largest demographic group at Gordon Central High School is White at 61.4%.
-The school serves a diverse student body in Calhoun, GA.
+The largest demographic group at Gordon Central High School is White at 61.4% of enrollment, in Calhoun, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 51.5/100.

 What is the Resource Investment Index for Gordon Central High School?

-Gordon Central High School has a Resource Investment Index of 28/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Gordon Central High School has a Resource Investment Index of 28/100 (lower reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page